faccts/orca-external-tools/README.md

 ## Installation

-Use the install.py to install the scripts.
+Use the `install.py` to install the scripts.
 It will create a virtual environment, whose path should later on not be changed due to scripts linking the absolute path.
 The installation name and path of the virtual environment can be set upon installation:

 ```
 python install.py --venv-dir <path/to/venv/dir/>
 ```

 If you want to use either AIMNet2 or UMA, you can add `-e aimnet2` or `-e uma` to additionally install the required dependencies.
 As AIMNet2 and UMA require dependencies that are not compatible with each other, we recommend creating separate installations for each by specifying different virtual environment and script directories.

-After installation, you should have a directory per default called `scripts` where all wrapper scripts can be found that are usable out of the box.
-Their location and name can be chosen freely as long as the original virtual environment stays in place.
+After installation, you should have a directory called `scripts` (by default) which contains all wrapper scripts that are usable out of the box.
+They may be moved and renamed freely as long as the original virtual environment stays in place.
 You can also modify the path to these scripts upon installation with the `--script-dir path/to/scripts/` keyword.
 If you want to have multiple installations, e.g., to use UMA as well as AIMNet2, be careful to provide different script paths to avoid overwriting.

-The orca-external-tools currently require at least Python 3.11.
+The minimum Python version is currently 3.11.

 ## Usage